-In summary, our results show jittle evidence for sexual dimorphism in susceptibility to viral infection across species.
+In summary, our results demonstrate that in this system there is little evidence for sexual dimorphism in susceptibility to viral infection across species.
 As such susceptibility in one sex is predictive of that in the other.
-We find that susceptibility of a species is general across tissue types, suggesting virulence is not due to species specific differences in viral tropism.
-The patterns of susceptibility observed across species do not appear to be affected by heterogeneities in sex or tissue tropism.
-Further work is needed to explore how sex differences can vary with factors such as host age, mating status, the environment and pathogen type, and the underlying mechanisms as to why species vary in their susceptibility.
+We find that susceptibility of a species is general across

+- tissue types, suggesting virulence is not due to species specific differences in viral tropism. - 377 Further work is needed to explore how sex differences can vary with the environment and - pathogen type, and the underlying mechanisms as to why species vary in their susceptibility.